Learning Robust Features for Scatter Removal and Reconstruction in Dynamic ICF X-Ray Tomography: Numerical Experiments

 \subsection{Main Results and Comparisons}

 In this section, we show a comparison of the performance and robustness of our feature-constrained ({PISLR and SSLR) density reconstruction approaches to the ULR approach mentioned} in Eq.~\eqref{eq:no_reg}.
-The testing is first performed for in-population scatter and noise levels where the properties of scatter and noise are within the regime used for training the models. {Subsequently, to explore the robustness of each reconstruction approach, we test our models on noisy radiographs generated using out-of-population noise levels where the noise parameters used were outside the training regime}.
+We also compare our approaches with a GAN-based approach for density reconstruction~\cite{huang2022physics} from the radiographs corrupted by the same noise and scatter.
+The official implementation was adopted from the authors' code repository.~\footnote{\url{https://github.com/zhishenhuang/hydro/blob/main/wgan_train.py}} The training loss was defined as a weighted sum of the GAN loss and the supervised density reconstruction loss.
+The network was trained for 100 epochs with a batch size of 3.
+Both the generator and discriminator were optimized using the Adam optimizer, with initial learning rates of $10^{-5}$ and $2 \times 10^{-5}$, respectively.
+To enhance generalization, a StepLR scheduler was applied based on the validation loss.
+The initial weight assigned to the density reconstruction loss term in the generator’s loss function was set to 0.99 and was decayed by a factor of 0.97 each epoch.
+The testing is first performed for in-population scatter and noise levels, where the properties of scatter and noise are within the regime used for training the models. {Subsequently, to explore the robustness of each reconstruction approach, we test our models on noisy radiographs generated using out-of-population noise levels where the noise parameters used were outside the training regime}.
 The parameters used for {generating} in-population noise for all the studies are $\sigma_{\text{scatter}}=10$, $\kappa=0.2$, order $=1$ while the out-of-population parameters utilized are $\sigma_{\text{scatter}}=40$, $\kappa=3$, and order$=2$.
 The additional parameters were randomly selected from the fixed range prescribed in Table~\ref{tab:noise_params}.
 Figures~\ref{fig:noisy_rad_vs_scaling} and~\ref{fig:noisy_rad_lineout} depict the 2D profiles and 1D lineouts of the clean and noisy synthetic radiographs for both in-population as well as out-of-population noise.